June 22, 2010

 extra-biblical Hebrew inscriptions of Palestine which have been attributed to the period

-between the tenth and the sixth century BCE
+between the tenth and the sixth century BCE.

 Phonologically distinct or phonological - refers to phonic differences capable of

-as 'phonemic'
+meaning as 'phonemic'

-Lectionis (Latin for mothers
+Vowel Letters or Matres Lectionis (Latin for mothers of reading)

-ו י when used to represent a
+abbreviation ML - א ה ו י when used to represent a vowel.
+For details see these

-ˈ
+ˈ Primary

-this symbol is placed immediately before
+(or Main) stress (occasionally phonemic) - this symbol is placed immediately before the

-the syllable carrying primary stress with the
+syllable carrying primary stress with the stressed

-stressed syllable itself marked bold e.g. */ʾaˈdaːm/.
+syllable itself marked bold e.g. */ʾaˈdaːm/.

 ˌ Secondary stress[3]

-before the syllable carrying secondary stress.
+syllable carrying secondary stress.

 Ų

-EBHP I assume that nouns in the construct have a secondary stress on the
+For EBHP I assume that nouns in the construct have a

-syllable which in the absolute case would carry the primary stress.
+secondary stress on the syllable which in the absolute case would carry the

 Ų For TH syllable: